strongbox/strongbox-db/README.md

 * `strongbox-db-import` which creates a `zip` file with packed built database snapshot built from the liquibase changesets

 ## How is this project used in [strongbox](https://github.com/strongbox/strongbox) ?
 [strongbox](https://github.com/strongbox/strongbox) uses this project submodules as required dependencies.
-During the startup of [Strongbox](https://github.com/strongbox/strongbox), the application detects if an JanusGraph database already exists.
-If not, then the application uses an extracted empty JanusGraph database snapshot from the `strongbox-db-import` artifact.
-If the JanusGraph database already exists, then the application applies all missing changesets from the `strongbox-db-schema` artifact.
+During the startup of [Strongbox](https://github.com/strongbox/strongbox), the application detects if a JanusGraph database already exists.
+If one doesn't exist, it uses an extracted empty JanusGraph database snapshot from the `strongbox-db-import` artifact; if a database exists, then the application applies all missing changesets from the `strongbox-db-schema` artifact.

 ## How to build this project ?
 To build the code, simply execute: